TheSapphRyz/ZIPcord-cl/README.md

 ✅Registration and auth<br/>
 Images, gifs, videos in chat<br/>
 Notification for chat and another things<br/>
-SoundCloud API in Voice and text chats<br/>
+Music in Voice and text chats<br/>